daniel-grumberg/turtle-graphics/clock-lesson-001.md

 ## Practical sample code

 Get the students to start thinking about the clock and practise problem solving.
-The aim of this session's exercise is to provide a sequence of turtle instructions to draw out the hand of a clock.
+The aim of this session's exercise is to provide a sequence of turtle instructions to draw out the seconds hand of a clock.
 The key idea (linking back to elementary geometry) is to remember that an equilateral triangle has three equal angles of 60 degrees.

 Below is complete sample solution used in the provided demo program.
 ```python